LuqiPan/vital-fantasy/README.md

 ### TODO

 - [ ] flexible csv indices
+- [ ] DRY analyzeRound into its own lib and use vi.spyOn for testing
 - [ ] protected riders
 - [ ] use enum for PointsBreakdown in constants
 - [ ] DRY parseStats and parseResults